The Papilio

-No metal teeth biting into the filament, but soft rubber belts pushing the filament down to the nozzle.
-This is the concept of the Papilio: An Extruder which uses regular 2GT timing belts instead of metal gears to feed the filament.
+No metal teeth biting the filament, but soft rubber belts pushing the filament down to the nozzle.
+This is the concept of the Papilio: A Belt Extruder which uses regular rubber timing belts instead of metal extruder gears to feed the filament.

 You may wonder why we need an extruder that uses belts instead of gears?
 Guess it’s fair to say, that we all know the woodpattern on flat surfaces or the small bites on the filament when the metal gears grab the filament.
-With the belts there are no teeth damaging the filament, but soft rubber pressing against the filament that also act as a perfect guide for the filament all the way through the extruder.
-As all my projects the Papilio will be a 100% opensource project.
+With the belts there are no metal teeth damaging the filament, but soft rubber belts pressing against the filament guiding it all the way through the extruder into the nozzle.
+As all my projects the Papilio is an 100% opensource project.

 How does it work?